 The continued efforts and the struggle for expanding the horizons of systematic knowledge created a need for describing and understanding the nature and the events associated with it.
 This need led to the birth of what is known today as science.
-The events like cooking, boiling of water, burning of candle, curdling of milk, electricity, motorized vehicles, cell phones etc. make us realise the presence of science in everyday life.
+And today science has become an important subject.
+Besides, events like cooking, boiling of water, burning of candle, curdling of milk, electricity, motorized vehicles, cell phones etc. generally make us realise the presence of science in everyday life.
 From the above examples we can sense the broadness and importance of science in everyday life.
-In order to make the study convenient, it was divided into subgroups such as physics, chemistry, biology, geology etc. Our subject of concern is chemistry.
+In order to make the study convenient, it was further divided into subgroups such as physics, chemistry, biology, geology etc. Our subject of concern is chemistry.

 Practise This Question